elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-events.md

 ```

 :::note
-After the value gets updated, the input event happens.
+After we update the value, the input event happens.
 As a result, we are unable to use event.
 It's too late to use preventDefault() there — the consequence would be null.
 :::

   </div>